bhaveshgawri/decision-transformer-transfer-learning/readme.md

 python -m ipykernel install --user --name my_env --display-name "My Env"
 ```

-Higher versions (2.3.4 or above) of Mujoco are currently not working for Hopper/Walker2d:
+Sidenote - Higher versions (2.3.4 or above) of Mujoco ~are currently~ were not working for Hopper/Walker2d during the timeframe of this project:
 https://github.com/deepmind/mujoco/issues/833